 5. But I’m not done complaining about this…

 Yes you are!!
 Just because you think an act is brilliant, doesn’t mean everyone else thinks the same.
 We’re not saying that the chosen Finalists are right or wrong.
-We’re just telling you what the people who nominated – i.e. the people who actually put in the legwork to organise live comedy shows – have decided, through a democratic process.
+We’re just telling you what the people who nominated – i.e. the people who actually put in the legwork to organise and/or perform comedy shows – have decided, through a democratic process.

 6. This is an outrage!
 I demand to know who nominated whom!?

 Tough.
 The nomination process is confidential.
 We made a promise to the comedy promoters before they submitted their nominations that we wouldn’t be sharing their opinions with anyone else.
 They have to deal with comedians all the time on a professional basis.
 Damage someone’s ego – and the comedy scene has plenty of fragile egos – and you damage your working relationship with them.
 So maybe they want to keep it confidential that they voted one comedian as being better than another one.
 Don’t you think?

 7. But how do we know you went to the right people to ask their opinion?